1. Introduction

 6. plugins

 Each section is then made of guidelines, one sentence hopefully easy to remember, followed by description, rationale and examples.
-The HTML version of this document makes the content collapsable so that all guidelines can be seen at once in a very overseeable way, for the reader to uncollapse the content of guidelines they is interested in.
+The HTML version of this document makes the content collapsable so that all guidelines can be seen at once in a very overseeable way, for the reader to uncollapse the content of guidelines they are interested in.

 A rationale is expected for each good practice, with a reference if applicable.
 It is really helpful to know not only how to do certain things, but why to do them in this way.
 It will also help with further revisions of the standards as some items may become obsolete or no longer applicable.
 If the reason is not included, there is a risk of keeping items that are no longer applicable, or alternatively blindly removing items that should be kept.
 It also has great educational value for understanding how things actually work (or how they don’t).